a-watkin/flask-photo-site/README.md

 The database schema was dictated partly by how Flickr stores data as the data source was from the Flickr API.

-The basic functionality of Flickr has been implimented without the social aspects.
+The basic functionality of Flickr has been implemented without the social aspects.
 This was at the request of the end user.

 ## Features and further information